 How Long Do Fillers Last?

 It is very important to understand the temporary nature of your treatment plan and to prepare for proper maintenance.
 Filler treatments are temporary.
 They typically last 12-24 months depending upon the type and indication by the manufacturer.
+In some cases, depending on personal metabolism, fillers may only last 6-8 months.

 We often relate this to the “tires going flat”.
 Think of the example of your car tires.
 You keep them aired up to the optimal pressure.
 You also check them periodically to make sure they remain at the optimal pressure.
 If not, you may add air or “top them off”.
 If you did not, over time, the tires would all go flat and the problems and effects would take much more effort and air to get them back to the optimal state.
 The same concept applies with filler treatments.
 You should schedule check ups periodically to determine if you need to “top off” the amount of filler so you don’t find your self in two years with all the filler absorbed and you have to essentially start over from zero.
 It’s easier to maintain the volume with smaller increments and it helps to spread out the cost over time.
 Take to your doctor about this and schedule those check-ups in advance so you don’t forget!
 Keep your results optimal.
 Remember your face continues to age even with multiple interventions.
 Protect your investment by doing the maintenance and taking great care of your skin daily with great professional grade skin care home products as recommended by your provider.
 And stay out of the sun!